shivannis/xandr-docs-public/xandr-docs/articles/invest/creative-standards.md

 ---

-# Creative standards in Microsoft Invest
+# Microsoft Invest - creative standards

 Xandr has foundational policies that all creative and inventory content must follow.
 Creatives that violate these